 In order to be successful, content has to resonate with both partners and end-users.
 Within the partner company, you’ll need to think about the different roles: sales representatives, marketing teams, and technical sales engineers will all get the most value out of different kinds of content.
 On the end-user client side, different audiences may need a deeper description and more background information.
 That’s why it’s important to create content that addresses the entire sales funnel, along with topics for sales, support, and end-users.

 The ideal type of content (article, webinar, e-book, white paper, and so on) depends on the target audience and the goal of the piece.
-When deciding which type of content to enable partners with, look internally to make sure the type of content, the topic of the piece, and where it’s used in the funnel are all in line with the tactics used internally with the direct marketing and sales teams.
+When deciding which type of content to enable partners with, look internally to make sure the type of material, the topic of the piece, and where it’s used in the funnel are all in line with the tactics used internally with the direct marketing and sales teams.
 For more information on this register for the Allbound + Magnetude Consulting webinar on March 10th.

 Different types of content include: